 - NT Certificate of Education and Training

-Use this site for information re courses and the link to SACE South Australia on which it is based.
+Find information about New !
+Stage 1 and 2 NTCET Subjects and the link to SACE South Australia on which it is based.

 Key Learning Areas to Year 9 are titled - English, Mathematics, Science, Studies of Society & Environment, The Arts, Health & Physical Education, Languages, Technology and Information and Communication Technologies [ICT].

-In Senior Years they are titled - English, Mathematics, Science, Social & Environmental Studies, Business & Commerce, Arts, Health & Physical Education, Languages, Career Development and ICT & Design In Year 10 there are some variations within these.
+In Senior Years [11 and 12] they are titled - English, Mathematics, Sciences, Humanities and Social Sciences, Business & Economics, Arts, Health & Physical Education, Languages, Career Development and ICT & Design In Year 10 there are some variations within these.

-The Australian Curriculum has now begun implementation in Queensland.
+The Australian Curriculum is being implemented in Queensland.

 ‘In 2013, Queensland schools will continue to plan, teach, assess and report on the Australian Curriculum for English, Mathematics and Science, and commence implementing P-10 History.
 The Queensland curriculum will be maintained for all other learning areas’.